Gay Norwegian minister to take husband to Sochi Paralympics

 The calls follow a turbulent year in Dutch-Russian relations.
 The number two at the Dutch Embassy was assaulted in his Moscow apartment and the letters LGBT - standing for lesbian, gay, bisexual and transgender - were written in pink lipstick on his hall mirror.

-(Additional reporting by Anthony Deutsch in The Hague and Timothy Heritage in Sochi)
+(Additional repoorting by Anthony Deutsch in The Hague and Timothy Heritage in Sochi)